rust-lang/rust-wiki-backup/Note-bors-usage.md

 Rebased pull requests require re-approval.

-This _should_ mean that, insofar as all commits go through bors, the tree will always be green.

 There is a certain degree of chatter from bors as it steps through its automation.
 It makes comments, such as in this pull request:

   https://github.com/mozilla/rust/pull/4832

-This is just automation of a somewhat tedious merge-making and testsuite-watching behavior that we were previously doing manually (and spending a lot of time at, and occasionally skipping steps of).
-Automating it frees up time, lets the robot do useful work overnight when reviewers are asleep, and ensures that we never skip running tests "optimistically".
-Incoming only ever advances to merge nodes that are _exactly_ the bits that tested OK.

 It retries if you move incoming while it's working, so tends to behave "mostly gracefully" with respect to disruption around it.
 If it